 - Bread-free sandwiches such as a slice of low sodium lunch meat wrapped around a cheese stick, pickle, fruit cup

 I do hope this gives you some good ideas on how to pack a healthier lunch for your kids.
-School is so important and we need our kids to have good nutrition and that begins at home.
-Now, if your kiddos are old enough, here’s information on 10 STEPS TO TEACH KIDS TO PACK THEIR OWN HEALTHY LUNCHES
+School is so important, and we need our kids to have proper nutrition and brain power, and that begins at home.

 You May Also Like